CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

         about wage reform, but brings the context back down to earth…
   - Count and share of households in each band that are cost-burdened (T2 in DC report)
+  - Average (median?) housing-cost-to-income ratio for each income band
   - The approximate monthly housing cost for an affordable unit for each income band.
       - Rounded to pretty numbers for legibility?
+      - DC report used lower cost burden ratios for higher income bands.
+        Should we?
   - Count and share of units by those cost bands in the area (T3 in DC report).
-  - Number of housing units needed for each cost band so each household would have an affordable housing cost, vs. the actual count of units in those cost bands (F19 in DC report)
+  - Number of housing units needed for each cost band so each household would have an affordable housing cost, vs. the actual count of units in those cost bands (F19 in DC report) \* Again, DC used much lower cost ratios for higher income bands.
+I think we should expect they can pay more.
-  - For each income band, the number of households that can/cannot afford to pay more, \* Count of vacant units in each cost band (F20 in DC report).
+  - For each income band, the number of households that can/cannot afford to pay more
+  - Count of vacant units in each cost band (F20 in DC report).

 ## Establish groups